ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 - In general, if you see detection with mlapi missing something that worked when using objectconfig.ini, make sure you have not missed anything specific in mlapiconfig.ini with respect to related parameters

-Note that the ``wait`` parameter is ignored in mlapi.
-There is a ``delay`` parameter in stream_sequence that you should use instead (and actually no longer needed, because stream_sequence has better options now like retries.
-See `docs in pyzm <https://pyzm.readthedocs.io/en/latest/source/pyzm.html#pyzm.ml.detect_sequence.DetectSequence.detect_stream>`__)

 Also note that if you are using ml_fallback, repeat the settings in both configs.